 These results are consistent with the idea that spillovers play a role in driving persistent long-run adoption of the platform.
 This reinforces the results above that demand increases are driven in part by new platform users.
-Coordination and decision spillovers seem to play an important role in driving community-level changes in a variety of sanitation outcomes (Bennett, 2012; Deutschmann et al., 2021b).
+Coordination and decision spillovers seem to play an important role in driving community-level changes in a variety of sanitation outcomes (Bennett, 2012; Deutschmann et al., 2022).
 Households in this context typically desludge no more than once every six months.
-If increases in platform adoption corresponded to overall changes in mechanized desludging use, the pattern of gradual disadoption which occurs more quickly at neighborhood boundaries may suggest the marginal household in the periphery no longer finds it worthwhile to choose a mechanized desludging if an insufficient number of neighbors have recently done so, and therefore does not use the platform to source a desludging.
-This would be consistent with findings in other contexts studying Community-Led Total Sanitation programs, in which community-level sanitation gains persist in the short run but may not persist in the long run (Tyndale-Biscoe et al., 2013; Crocker et al., 2017; Orgill-Meyer et al., 2019).
-By contrast, in the core of neighborhoods treated with subsidies, a larger fraction of households may have changed their behavior at once, increasing the persistence of platform use with possible implications for overall adoption of mechanized desludgings.
+In the core of neighborhoods treated with subsidies, a larger fraction of households may have changed their behavior at once, increasing the potential for spillovers to maintain persistence of platform use with possible implications for overall adoption of mechanized desludgings.